Reasoning-Aware Multimodal Fusion for Hateful Video Detection

 \section{Introduction}

-Online videos have become a dominant communication medium, and their widespread reach has enabled hateful content to spread rapidly \cite{das2023hatemm}.
-Such content exacerbates discrimination and social division, and can even incite offline violence \cite{UKnews, meta_news}.
-Current methods \cite{CMFusion, towards_hatemm, wang2024multihateclip, das2023hatemm, Yue2025MultimodalHD} follow a standard of extracting and fusing features from video frames, audio, and transcribed text, but lack effective multimodal semantic interaction.
-As illustrated in Figure~\ref{fig:Intro}, existing hateful video detection faces two main challenges: (1) nuances of context understanding—hateful videos often convey harmful intent through nuanced contextual cues spanning time and modalities, such as the temporal resonance between specific visuals and statements \cite{Tempoarl_Noise, hateclipseg}, or the implicit linkage between visual focus and auditory content \cite{ImpliHateVid}; and (2) fusion of multimodal semantic relations—current methods \cite{CMFusion, towards_hatemm, wang2024multihateclip, das2023hatemm, Yue2025MultimodalHD} follow a standard of extracting and fusing features from video frames, audio, and transcribed text, but lack effective multimodal semantic interaction.
-Both challenges demand deep contextual reasoning capabilities that standard pipelines struggle to provide.
+Online videos have become a dominant communication medium, and their widespread reach has enabled hateful content to spread rapidly \citep{das2023hatemm}.
+Such content exacerbates discrimination and social division, and can even incite offline violence \citep{UKnews, meta_news}.
+Current methods \citep{CMFusion, towards_hatemm, wang2024multihateclip, das2023hatemm, Yue2025MultimodalHD, multihateloc} follow a standard of extracting and fusing features from video frames, audio, and transcribed text, but lack effective multimodal semantic interaction. {As illustrated in Figure~\ref{fig:Intro}, existing hateful video detection faces two key challenges: Challenge 1: Nuanced Context Understanding.
+Hateful videos often convey harmful intent through nuanced contextual cues spanning time and modalities, such as the temporal resonance between specific visuals and statements \citep{Tempoarl_Noise, hateclipseg}, or the implicit linkage between visual focus and auditory content \citep{ImpliHateVid}.
+Challenge 2: Multimodal Semantic Fusion.
+Current methods \citep{CMFusion, towards_hatemm, wang2024multihateclip, das2023hatemm, Yue2025MultimodalHD} follow a standard of extracting and fusing features from video frames, audio, and transcribed text, but lack effective multimodal semantic interaction.} Both challenges demand deep contextual reasoning capabilities that standard pipelines struggle to provide.